 The small town hovers between the tranquility of its countryside setting, nestled at the foothills of the Kerry Mountains, and the liveliness of its traditional Irish music scene and exciting pubs.

 Known for its gourmet food, Kenmare's pubs, restaurants and hotels offer a wide range of outstanding dining options.
 The town's location between the Iveragh and Beara peninsulas in Ireland's southwest means it is also the perfect setting for all sorts of activities: fishing, golfing, cycling and hiking.

-For a long time Kenmare was a market town, and heavily dependent on traders.
-Its fishing industry and iron works also played a large part in sustaining the town historically, although tourism is a major draw.
-The Lansdowne Arms Hotel and Market House are remnants from this era.
+For a long time, Kenmare was a market town, dependent on trade.
+The fishing industry and local iron works also played a large part in sustaining the town historically.
+Today, tourism is a major draw to the area.

 Visit Kenmare on this tour: Vagabond 7 Day World Tour of Ireland